datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 **Occurrences:** 0-1

-**Definition:** First page of the resource within the related item, e.g., of the chapter, article, or conference paper in proceedings
+**Definition:** First page of the resource within the related item, e.g., of the chapter, article, or conference paper in proceedings.

 **Allowed values, examples, other constraints:**